 The College of DuPage is committed to the equitable access of educational opportunities for students with disabilities in accordance with The Americans with Disabilities Act, As Amended and Section 504 of the Rehabilitation Act of 1973.
-Any student who feels they may need an accommodation on the basis of an illness, injury, medical condition, or disability should contact the Center for Access and Accommodations to determine eligibility for accommodations and to obtain an official Letter of Access@cod.edu.
+Any student who feels they may need an accommodation on the basis of an illness, injury, medical condition, or disability should contact the Center for Access and Accommodations to determine eligibility for accommodations and to obtain an official Letter of Accommodation.
+The Center for Access and Accommodations can be reached via email at access@cod.edu.
 Students may also initiate a request for services by going to www.cod.edu/access and clicking on the green box labeled "complete form to request accommodations."
 If you are already registered with the Center for Access and Accommodations, please email me your Letter of Accommodation as soon as possible.
 Please DO NOT send any private health documentation or Doctor's notes to the course instructor.